br3ndonland/mws-restaurant-stage-1/info/p3-narrative.md

   - This was much easier and only took me a few minutes.
   - I considered making a separate `fetchReviews()` function, or adding the reviews fetch to `fetchRestaurants()`, but the callbacks make it too difficult.
   - I ended up just nesting the reviews fetch under `fetchRestaurantById()`.
-  - The function looked like this:
+  - The function in *dbhelper.js* looked like this:

     ```js
     // dbhelper.js